-According to our Corporate Governance Guidelines, the N&CG Committee reviews and approves or ratifies transactions in which a related person has a direct or indirect material interest, the Company or a subsidiary is a participant, and the amount involved exceeds \$120,000.
-If the transaction with a related person concerns compensation, the Compensation Committee conducts the review.
+According to our Corporate Governance Guidelines, the NGS Committee reviews transactions in which a related person has a direct or indirect material interest, the Company or a subsidiary is a participant, and the amount involved exceeds \$120,000.
+If the transaction with a related person concerns compensation, the HRC Committee conducts the review.

 The Company's executive officers and directors are expected to notify the Company's Corporate Secretary of any current or proposed transaction that may be a related person transaction.
 The Corporate Secretary will determine if it is a related person transaction and, if so, will include it for consideration at the next meeting of the appropriate Committee.
-Approval should be obtained in advance of a related person transaction whenever practicable.
-If it becomes necessary to approve a related person transaction between meetings, the Chair of the appropriate Committee is authorized to act on behalf of the Committee.
+The appropriate Committee will conduct a reasonable prior review and oversight of any related person transaction for potential conflicts of interest and will prohibit any such transaction if the Committee determines it to be inconsistent with the interests of the Company and its shareholders.
+If it becomes necessary to review a related person transaction between meetings, the Chair of the appropriate Committee is authorized to act on behalf of the Committee.
 The Chair will provide a report on the matter to the full Committee at its next meeting.